SakibAhmedShuva/Helpful-YOLOv11-Actions/README.md

 ## Dataset

 The notebook uses a custom dataset from Roboflow.
 The dataset is automatically downloaded using the Roboflow API during execution.

-## Model

-The base model used is `yolo11x-seg.pt`, which is then fine-tuned on the custom flower dataset.

 ## Training